This text explains how you get and compile the Cafu source code.

 Note that although these files are zip archives, they are for use on all platforms (Windows and Linux).
 With these files, you can immediately run the Cafu engine and see some example worlds when the compilation has finished.

-When the SCons script has finished, all Cafu programs have been built in several build variants, namely
+When the SCons script has finished, all Cafu programs have been built in several variants:

-releasevariant has program optimizations enabled in order to maximize the execution speed, and it contains no debug information.
+release variant has program optimizations enabled in order to maximize the execution speed and contains no debug information.
 This variant is usually shipped to end users.

-releasevariant, but also contains some debug information in order to make it suitable for use with a performance profiler.
-This variant is not being built by default, you have to call SCons with the proper parameters or edit the
+release variant, but also has debug information in order to make it suitable for use with a performance profiler.

 As all variants can be built for each compiler on each platform, the build process organizes the binaries in a directory hierarchy of the form